Eelgrass bed Divedog

 Much of the damage has been done over the last 130 years and continuing to trawl the seabed prevents the potential for recovery.

-We've recently published new research to show that protecting offshore MPAs from bottom trawling will have economic benefit to society in the shape of improved 'ecosystem services' - such as nutrient cycling, carbon capture, and improved conditions for marine recreation.
+We published new research showing that protecting offshore MPAs from bottom trawling will have economic benefit to society too, in the shape of improved 'ecosystem services' - such as nutrient cycling, carbon capture, and improved conditions for marine recreation.

 Our work so far